romanvm/kodi.web-pdb/Readme.rst

 .. figure:: https://raw.githubusercontent.com/romanvm/kodi.web-pdb/master/kodi_message.png
   :alt: Kodi notification

-  *Notification in Kodi that a Web-PDB debugging session is active*
+  *Notification in Kodi about an active Web-PDB debugging session*

 Enter in your the address bar of your browser: ``http://<your Kodi machine hostname or IP>:5555``, for example ``http://monty-python:5555``.
 Use ``127.0.0.1`` or ``localhost`` as hostname